ESG Summary

 Our complex value chain

-Our products are then packaged and moved by gas-, biofuel- and electric-powered vehicles across approximately 1.2 billion miles worldwide by our company-owned fleet (and even more through third-party transportation providers) to be sold and enjoyed by our consumers more than one billion times a day.
+Our foods and drinks are then packaged and moved worldwide by gas-, biofuel- and electric-powered vehicles by both our company-owned fleet and third-party transportation providers, to be sold and enjoyed by our consumers more than one billion times a day.

 Governance